edjw/BEREC-Guidelines-on-the-Implementation-by-National-Regulators-of-European-Net-Neutrality-Rules/guidlines.md

 BoR (16) 127

-BEREC Guidelines on the Implementation by National Regulators of European Net Neutrality Rules
+BEREC Guidelines on the Implementation by National Regulators of European Net Neutrality Rules August 2016

-August 2016

-Background and general aspects
+# Background and general aspects
 1. These BEREC Guidelines drafted in accordance with Article 5(3) of the Regulation1 are designed to provide guidance on the implementation of the obligations of NRAs.
 Specifically, this includes the obligations to closely monitor and ensure compliance with the rules to safeguard equal and non-discriminatory treatment of traffic in the provision of internet access services and related end-users rights as laid down in Articles 3 and 4.
 These Guidelines constitute recommendations to NRAs, and NRAs should take utmost account of the Guidelines.2 The Guidelines should contribute to the consistent application of the Regulation, thereby contributing to regulatory certainty for stakeholders.

-Terminology
+## Terminology
 2. For the purpose of these Guidelines, BEREC has used the following terms throughout the Guidelines to improve readability.3

-Application
-In these Guidelines, BEREC use the term “application” as a short expression for more lengthy expressions from the Regulation, like “applications and services”, “content, application and service”.
+Application: In these Guidelines, BEREC use the term “application” as a short expression for more lengthy expressions from the Regulation, like “applications and services”, “content, application and service”.

-CAP
-(Content CAPs make content (e.g. web pages, blogs, video) and/or applications and Application (e.g. search engines, VoIP applications) and/or services available on the Provider) Internet.
+CAP: (Content CAPs make content (e.g. web pages, blogs, video) and/or applications and Application (e.g. search engines, VoIP applications) and/or services available on the Provider) Internet.
 CAPs may also make content, services and applications available via specialised services.

-ISP
-(Internet In these Guidelines, BEREC uses the term “ISP” to refer to providers of Service internet access services (IAS).
+ISP: (Internet In these Guidelines, BEREC uses the term “ISP” to refer to providers of Service internet access services (IAS).
 ISPs may also be providers of Provider) specialised services.

-Specialised service
-In these Guidelines, BEREC uses the term “specialised services” as a short expression for “services other than internet access services which are optimised for specific content, applications or services, or a combination thereof, where the optimisation is necessary in order to meet requirements of the content, applications or services for a specific level of quality” (ref.
+Specialised service: In these Guidelines, BEREC uses the term “specialised services” as a short expression for “services other than internet access services which are optimised for specific content, applications or services, or a combination thereof, where the optimisation is necessary in order to meet requirements of the content, applications or services for a specific level of quality” (ref.
 Article 3(5)).

-Article 1
+# Article 1 – Subject matter and scope
-Subject matter and scope This Regulation establishes common rules to safeguard equal and non-discriminatory treatment of traffic in the provision of internet access services and related end-users’ rights.
+This Regulation establishes common rules to safeguard equal and non-discriminatory treatment of traffic in the provision of internet access services and related end-users’ rights.

-Recital 1
+*Recital 1*
 This Regulation aims to establish common rules to safeguard equal and non-discriminatory treatment of traffic in the provision of internet access services and related end-users’ rights.
 It aims to protect end-users and simultaneously to guarantee the continued functioning of the internet ecosystem as an engine of innovation.

-Recital 2
+*Recital 2*
 The measures provided for in this Regulation respect the principle of technological neutrality, that is to say they neither impose nor discriminate in favour of the use of a particular type of technology.

-Recital 3
+*Recital 3*
 The internet has developed over the past decades as an open platform for innovation with low access barriers for end-users, providers of content, applications and services and providers of internet access services.
 The existing regulatory framework aims to promote the ability of end-users to access and distribute information or run applications and services of their choice.
 However, a significant number of end-users are affected by traffic management practices which block or slow down specific applications or services.
 Those tendencies require common rules at the Union level to ensure the openness of the internet and to avoid fragmentation of the internal market resulting from measures adopted by individual Member States.

 3. Article 1 sets out the subject matter and scope of the Regulation, which is to establish common rules to safeguard “equal and non-discriminatory treatment of traffic in the provision of internet access services” and “related end-users’ rights”.